Kamchatka Peninsula: Fauna and flora

 Kamchatka boasts abundant flora.
 The variable climate promotes different flora zones.
 Tundra and muskeg are dominant at higher elevations, with meadows and sparse forests with grasses, flowering shrubs, and forests of pine, birch, alder, and willow in the lowlands.
 Kamchatka Taiga of Yeddo spruce with Dahurian larch and Asian white birch grows in the Central Kamchatka Depression.
 The wide variety of plant forms spread throughout the Peninsula promotes a similar diversity in animal species that feed off the flora.
 Although Kamchatka is mostly tundra, deciduous and coniferous trees are abundant, and forests can be found throughout the peninsula.

 Kamchatka has diverse and abundant wildlife.
 This is due to many factors, including a wide range of climates; diverse topography and geography; many free-flowing rivers; proximity to the highly productive waters of the northwestern Pacific Ocean, the Bering, and the Okhotsk Seas; low human population density; and minimal development.
 The peninsula also boasts the southernmost expanse of Arctic tundra in the world.
 Nonetheless, commercial exploitation of marine resources and a history of fur trapping has taken its toll on several species.

 Kamchatka is famous for the abundance and size of its brown bears.
 In the Kronotsky Nature Reserve, there are estimated to be three to four bears per 100 km2.
-Other fauna of note include carnivores such as Tundra wolf (Canis lupus albus), Arctic fox (Vulpes lagopus), Anadyr fox (Vulpes vulpes beringiana), East Siberian lynx (Lynx lynx wrangeli), wolverine (Gulo gulo), sable (Martes zibellina), Eurasian otter (Lutra lutra), East Siberian stoat (Mustela ermine kaneii), and Siberian least weasel (Mustela nivalis pygmaea).
+Other fauna of note include carnivores such as tundra wolf (Canis lupus albus), Arctic fox (Vulpes lagopus), Anadyr fox (Vulpes vulpes beringiana), East Siberian lynx (Lynx lynx wrangeli), Eurasian wolverine (Gulo gulo gulo), sable (Martes zibellina), Eurasian otter (Lutra lutra), East Siberian stoat (Mustela ermine kaneii), and Siberian least weasel (Mustela nivalis pygmaea).
 The peninsula hosts habitat for several large ungulates including the Kamchatka snow sheep, reindeer (Rangifer tarandus), and Chukotka moose (Alces alces buturlini), one of the largest moose in the world and the largest in Eurasia, and rodents/leporids, including mountain hare (Lepus timidus), marmot, and several species of lemming and squirrel.
-The peninsula is the breeding ground for Steller's Sea Eagle, one of the largest eagle species, along with the Golden Eagle and Gyrfalcon.
+The peninsula is the breeding ground for Steller's sea eagle, one of the largest eagle species, along with the golden eagle and gyrfalcon.